• Home

 With this in mind, the idea of plants forming a symbiotic relationship with nearby fungi to exchange messages and resources is an incredible way of circumventing what some might consider an evolutionary hindrance.
 But that’s evolution for you…

-If you have more questions about communication between trees, we highly recommend this TED talk by ecologist Suzanne Simard.
+If you have more questions about communication between trees, we highly recommend this TED talk by ecologist Suzanne Simard

 Plants and classical conditioning